Gluteus Medius Tendon Repair Surgeon in Huntington Station, Bethpage, Riverhead, NY

 Gluteus medius is one of the major muscles of the hip and essential for the movement of the lower body.
 Runners and athletes involved in high-impact sports may suffer from gluteus medius tendon tear.
 It can be repaired arthroscopically when the tear does not respond to conservative treatment.
-Dr. Elbayar provides diagnosis and arthroscopic repair of gluteus medius tendon in Huntington Station, East Meadow, NY.
+Dr. Elbayar provides diagnosis and arthroscopic repair of gluteus medius tendon in Huntington Station, Bethpage, Riverhead, NY.
 Dr. Elbayar also provides highly specialized care during and after the surgery.
 Contact Dr. Elbayar’s team for an appointment today!

 What is Arthroscopic Gluteus Medius Tendon Repair?